Secretary Of State Confirms Psilocybin Initiative Qualifies For Ballot

 Psilocybin, also known as magic mushrooms, is a hallucinogen found in about 200 types of mushrooms.
 It activates serotonin receptors, most often in the prefrontal cortex, affecting mood, cognition and perception.

-Initiative Petition 34 would not legalize psilocybin for public consumption in the way that recreational marijuana was authorized for sale at Oregon dispensaries in 2015.
+Measure 109, filed as Initiative Petition 34, would not legalize psilocybin for public consumption in the way that recreational marijuana was authorized for sale at Oregon dispensaries in 2015.
 Patients over the age of 21 would have to attend a “preparation session” with a licensed psilocybin service facilitator before being cleared to use the substance at a psilocybin service center overseen by a physician approved to administer it.
 Patients would first be screened for health risks, and they wouldn’t be able to leave a facility such as a hospital or private clinic where the drug is administered while they are under the influence, or take the product home with them.

 The initiative would create a psilocybin advisory board under the Oregon Health Authority, which would have authority over the program.
 It would be developed over two years.